uyuni-project/uyuni-rfc/accepted/0000-payg-cloud-integration.md

   - RMT hosts name and IP address
   - RMT https certificate

-Uyuni will execute this script on the pay-as-you-go client via SSH and retrieved data in JSON format.
+The Uyuni server will execute this script on the pay-as-you-go client via SSH and retrieved data in JSON format.

 #### URL and authentication header
 Pay-as-you-go instances come with the `cloud-regionsrv-client` package, which provides a zypper plugin (`/usr/lib/zypp/plugins/urlresolver/susecloud`) that takes Cloud-specific crypto and configuration files from the instance and computes: